 So no ! this & #8217; is not possible…

 Chapter 51.
 G3 / 95 - Referral inadmissible

 decision G3 / 95 was delivered on November 27, 1995.

-It is not very interesting because the question raised by the President was ruled out of order, as the decisions quoted were not contradictory.
+It is not very interesting, because the question raised by the president was considered inadmissible, the cited decisions not being contradictory.

 Chapter 52.
 G4 / 95 - Speaking in oral proceedings by a person other than the mandatary

 decision G4 / 95 was rendered on February 19, 1996.